JayTWilliams/GroundStation/Documentation/README.md

 # Documentation timeline

+## Week of 4/5/2024
+### First NOAA reception test
+- On Friday morning, the antenna was brought up to the 8th floor, but unfortunately an earthquake struck, rendering the terrace out of service due to safety concern, so a nearby room with a large window was chosen instead.
+- NOAA FM being a low power VHF signal, it was not able to get through the glass, let alone the metal plating on the roof of the school.
+Thus, the 15 minute wait resulted in a pure static image.
+There were some scan lines on the left side, showing hope for proper reception.
+- The chosen satellite for the experiment was the NOAA 18.
+The other satellites NOAA 15 and 19 are perfectly fine too, but NOAA 18 had the best pass at the time.
+- It is extremely difficult to find a pass that fits into schedule, that is happening while the terrace is open.
+Proper direction is also important, as south to east is most preferred.
+- The next best one looks to be NOAA 18, April 12th 10:29 AM.
+- Unfortunately, the best (orange) passes are late at night, when the terrace is closed.
+- These predications can be found on the N2YO website.
+Search for the satellite and click the link for 10-day predictions.

+### Arduino Reception
+- Better reception was acheived following the revelations from earlier, however still not consistent.
+- The way to resolve this now is to decimate and interpolate appropriately, and construct a decision algorithm from the samples per symbol.
+This is a pain to do in real time, let alone in post using MATLAB.
+- Since the CC1011 has an SMA connection, perhaps with some careful power consideration, it could be directly connected to the ground station to receive digital signals, functioning as a mini-SDR, but obviously for a fixed purpose.
+- The Tx in the code can be done purely in bits, a helpful abstraction that can be used to send things other than text, like pictures, useful for the experiment.
+It could also be that the pictures are pre-defined in memory, reducing the complexity.

 ## 4/2/2024
 ### Playing with Arduino UNO
 - Joseph Chico and I experimented with the Arduino Tx/Rx system, with little success, but some progress.